Eudokia Ingerina

 Eudokia (or Eudocia) Ingerina (Ευδοκία Ιγγερίνα; c.
 840 – c.
 882) was a Byzantine empress as the wife of the Byzantine emperor Basil I, the mistress of his predecessor Michael III, and the mother of emperors Leo VI and Alexander, as well as the mother of Patriarch Stephen I of Constantinople.

 Family

-Eudokia was the daughter of Inger, who was probably a Varangian, while her mother was a member of a prominent Greek family, the Martinakoi, who claimed imperial ancestry, or according to a later alternative reconstruction by Christian Settipani, her connection to the Martinakoi came through her father, whom he identifies as a Byzantine noble, Inger Martinakios, logothete.
+Eudokia was the daughter of Inger, who was probably a Varangian, while her mother Melissena was a member of a prominent Greek family, the Martinakoi, who were related to the Amorian dynasty, which ruled the Byzantine Empire from 820 to 867, and claimed imperial ancestry to Heraclius' sister and second mother-in-law, or according to a later alternative reconstruction by Christian Settipani, her connection to the Martinakoi came through her father, whom he identifies as a Byzantine noble, Inger Martinakios, logothete.
+Eudokia is often referred to as 'half-Swedish', or more generally 'Scandinavian'.

 Life

 Because her family was iconoclastic, the Empress Mother Theodora strongly disapproved of them.
 Around 855, Eudokia became the mistress of Theodora's son, Michael III, who thus incurred the anger of his mother and the powerful minister Theoktistos.
 Unable to risk a major scandal by leaving his wife, Michael married Eudokia to his friend Basil but continued his relationship with her.
 Basil was compensated with the emperor's sister Thekla as his own mistress.

 Eudokia gave birth to a son, Leo, in September 866 and another, Stephen, in November 867.
 They were officially Basil's children, but this paternity was questioned, apparently even by Basil himself.
 The strange promotion of Basil to co-emperor in May 866 lends support to the great probability that at least Leo was actually Michael III's illegitimate son.
 The parentage of Eudokia's younger children is not a subject of dispute, as Michael III was murdered in September 867.

 A decade into Basil's reign, Eudokia became involved with another man, whom the emperor ordered to be tonsured as monk.
 In 882, she selected Theophano as wife for her son Leo, and died shortly afterwards.